TRIQS/dft_tools/doc/guide/conv_vasp.rst

 #.
 Prepare an input file `<name>.cfg` (e.g., `plo.cfg`) that describes the definition
    of your impurity problem (more details below).

 #.
-Extract the value of the Fermi level from OUTCAR and paste at the end of
+Extract the value of the Fermi level from OUTCAR and paste it at the end of
    the first line of LOCPROJ.

 #.
 Run :program:`plovasp` with the input file as an argument, e.g.: